 Parishes in our Diocese

-Each parish has developed a plan to manage the needs of the parishioners, while adhering to current NSW Government regulations.
+Each parish within the Diocese of Bathurst has developed a plan to manage the needs of the parishioners, while adhering to current NSW Government regulations.
+Select your parish in the list below to see the plans for each parish.

 SEE AVAILABLE MASS TIMES IN YOUR PARISH HERE